dsgarcia8/dsgarcia8/README.md

-### Hi, I’m a engineering student and developer in process 👩🏻‍🎓
+### Hi, I’m a Telematics Engineer and Software developer 👩🏻‍🎓

 <!--
 **dsgarcia8/dsgarcia8** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.